streamingfast/battlefield-ethereum/README.md

-Then, you run the `generate_local.sh` script which will compile the smart contracts, launch a miner and syncer Geth processes, execute a bunch of transactions and collect the logs of all this and more specially, the deep mind logs for future
+Then, you run the `generate_local.sh` script which will compile the smart contracts, launch a miner and syncer Geth processes, execute a bunch of transactions and collect the logs of all this and more specially, the Firehose logs for future
 analysis:

     ./bin/generate_local.sh

 ### Comparing New Version of Geth

-If you want to ensure that a new version of our Geth Deep Mind aware binary is valid against the previously saved valid baseline version called the `oracle`, ensure that `geth` in your `PATH` points to the new version to test then run:
+If you want to ensure that a new version of our Geth Firehose aware binary is valid against the previously saved valid baseline version called the `oracle`, ensure that `geth` in your `PATH` points to the new version to test then run: